dokryconn/Dokters-Prescription/README.md

 5. Use your customized script by simply launching your saved .AHK file or alternatively, you can compile it into an .EXE file by right-clicking the saved .AHK file and selecting **"Compile Script"**. - _This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed._
 6. Move your new custom .EXE or .AHK script file into the same folder as the original `Dokter's Prescription.EXE` script file location.

-### Customizing the LAUNCH/TOGGLE PROGRAMS hotkeys in "Dok's Rx Pad.AHK":
+### Customizing the "Launch/Toggle Programs" hotkeys in "Dok's Rx Pad.AHK":

 **NOTE:** By default, the **Launch/Toggle Programs** hotkeys in **`Dok's Rx Pad,AHK`** are deactivated to keep this portion of the script in a clean, "template code" format.
 There are detailed instruction comments within the **Dok's Rx Pad.AHK** script file to guide you through customizing the script.